If your landlord wants you to leave

 - The length of time the property should be vacated in order to complete the works (this must be longer than 3 weeks)

-See the RTB’s website for more information as well as a sample notice of termination due to intention to refurbish.
+See the RTB’s website for more information as well as a sample notice of termination due to intention to refurbish (docx).

 The landlord must offer the property back to the original tenant when the refurbishment works have been completed.

-If the landlord wants to change the use of the property
+If your landlord wants to change the use of the property

 If the landlord ends your tenancy because they are changing its use, and the property then becomes available for rent again, the landlord must offer it back to you.
 This must be done within 12 months of the expiry of the tenants notice period.